-Paris had been high on my wishlist for a long time so after travelling some of Eastern Europe for 3 and a half weeks and seeing decent priced flights from Croatia to Paris (£40) and then back to the UK (£70) i decided i HAD to go so i booked the flights!
+Paris had been high on my wishlist for a long time so after travelling some of Eastern Europe for 3 and a half weeks and seeing decent priced flights on Skyscanner from Croatia to Paris (£40) and then back to the UK (£70) I decided I HAD to go so I booked the flights!

-I was on a budget while in Paris which i thought would be hard and to be honest was one of the reasons i slightly doubted whether i should go or not however while i was there i found it really easy to keep my spending to a minimum.
-Here is an outline of what i did in the 3 days i was there and how i managed to not spend too much…
+I was on a budget whilst in Paris which I thought would be hard and to be honest was one of the reasons I slightly doubted whether I should go or not, however whilst I was there I found it really easy to keep my spending to a minimum.
+Here is an outline of what I did in the 3 days I was there and how much I spent, or should I say didn’t spend..

 My second day in Paris was HOT- it got up to 32° !!
 So I started the day in Luxembourg Gardens which were so pretty, people were just sat out in the sun reading a book and relaxing so this is what i did for a good hour or so too after walking through the Gardens and a free activity.

 Afterwards I went to the Montmatre District which is north of the river and quite far from many of the other attractions.
 I started at Sacre Coeur Basilica where I had lunch that i’d got from a shop and then walked to the top which had a good (and free) view of Paris, unfortunately the Eiffel Tower isn’t in the view but that was fine.

 I then walked through the neighbourhood marvelling at all the lovely buildings until I got to the Moulin Rouge.
 Once i was there I remembered hearing that it wasn’t in a great area, the street leading to it is just full of clubs and sex shops.
 The Moulin Rouge definitely didn’t look that great in the day time and I’m sure looks better and more iconic at night but because it wasn’t getting dark until so late I don’t think I would of liked being there at 10:30 at night on my own anyway.